-It’s been almost 12 years since Kingdom Hearts 2 was released.
-In that time we’ve gone through one and a half new console generations and played many spin off titles, but the mainline Kingdom Hearts story has retained a constant place in the back of our minds.
+It’s been almost 12 years since Kingdom Hearts 2 was released, but the demand for Kingdom Hearts 3 has not faltered.
+In that 12 years way may have gone through one and a half new console generations and played many spin off titles, but the mainline Kingdom Hearts story has remained in the back of our minds.

-After the initial confirmation and announcement trailer in 2013 we then got a teaser trailer and some tantalizing details at E3 in 2014 and even more news and a gameplay trailer at E3 2015.
-Since then news has been fairly thin on the ground but we’ve collected all of the latest news and rumors and placed it right here for your convenience.
+After the initial confirmation and announcement trailer in 201,3 we then got a teaser trailer and some tantalizing details at E3 in 2014 and even more news and a gameplay trailer at E3 2015.
+Since then news has been fairly thin on the ground but we’ve collected all of the latest news and rumors right here for your perusal.

 Cut to the chase